David Axelrod: Prior to first Obama campaign

 The Chicago Tribune hired Axelrod after his graduation from college.
 He worked there for eight years, covering national, state and local politics, becoming their youngest political writer in 1981.
-At 27, he became the City Hall Bureau Chief and a political columnist for the paper.
-He left the Tribune and joined the campaign of U.S. Senator Paul Simon as communications director in 1984.
+At 27, he became the city hall bureau chief and a political columnist for the paper.
+He left the Tribune and joined the campaign of U.S. senator Paul Simon as communications director in 1984.
 Within weeks he was promoted to co-campaign manager.

 In 1985, Axelrod formed the political consultancy firm, Axelrod & Associates.
-In 1987 he worked on the successful reelection campaign of Harold Washington, Chicago's first black mayor, while spearheading Simon's campaign for the 1988 Democratic Presidential nomination.
+During the 1986 Illinois gubernatorial election, he was hired by the campaign of then-attorney general Neil Hartigan, but switched to work for former senator Adlai Stevenson III when he entered the Democratic primary.
+In 1987 he worked on the successful reelection campaign of Harold Washington, Chicago's first black mayor, while spearheading Simon's campaign for the 1988 Democratic presidential nomination.
 This established his experience in working with black politicians; he later became a key player in similar mayoral campaigns of black candidates, including Dennis Archer in Detroit, Michael R. White in Cleveland, Anthony A. Williams in Washington, D.C., Lee P. Brown in Houston, and John F. Street in Philadelphia.
-Axelrod is a longtime strategist for the former Chicago Mayor Richard M. Daley and styles himself a "specialist in urban politics."
+Axelrod is a longtime strategist for the former Chicago mayor Richard M. Daley and styles himself a "specialist in urban politics."
 The Economist notes he also specializes in "packaging black candidates for white voters".

-In January 1990, Axelrod was hired to be the media consultant for the all but official re-election campaign of Oregon Governor Neil Goldschmidt.
+In January 1990, Axelrod was hired to be the media consultant for the all but official re-election campaign of Oregon governor Neil Goldschmidt.
 However, in February Goldschmidt decided not to seek re-election.
 Axelrod was retained by the Liberal Party of Ontario to help Dalton McGuinty and his party in 2002 to be elected into government in the October 2003 election.
 Axelrod's effect on Ontario was heard through the winning Liberal appeal to "working families" and placing an emphasis on positive policy contrasts like canceling corporate tax breaks to fund education and health.